Locally analytic completed cohomology: Locally analytic completed cohomology

 where the tensor product of the third term is a projective tensor product of Fr\'echet spaces (isomorphic to the global sections of a closed polydisc relative to the perfectoid algebra $A$).
-The $A$-modules $ A\widehat{\otimes}_{\s{O}(V)}\s{O}(\bb{X}_r)$ have a semilinear action of $K_p(r)\subset K_p$ defining relative locally analytic representations in the sense of \cite[Definition 2.3.4]{RCGeoSenTheory}.
-Hence, \cite[Proposition 2.5.4]{RCGeoSenTheory} implies that

-It is not true that the cohomology groups of \eqref{eqn0CohoXr} vanish\footnote{For the same reason that the de Rham cohomology of a closed affinoid disc is not concentrated in degree $0$.} for $i>0$.
-However, this gets solved by considering the Stein version of the varieties: